Richard-M-Baine/meatup/README.md

 # MeatUp
 meetUp.com clone project

 Welcome to MeatUp.
-The purpose of this site is to enable indivduals to setup volunteer groups and schedule specific events in order for them coordinate food deliveries / pop up free food markets.
+The purpose of this site is to enable indivduals to setup volunteer groups, and schedule specific events, in order for them coordinate food deliveries / pop up free food markets.
 The inspiration behind this is Food Not Bombs, a loosely organized confederation that offers vegan / human vegetarian food and related services free of charge.
 The styling, and the backend,  behind this project was inspired by meetup.com as part of a requirement for a social engineering bootcamp.
 It will be redesigned at a later date.
 In order to run a localhost version of this site on your own computer: